n1r7/compliance/README.md

 # INTRODUCTION
-Novi Financial (Novi) maintains a global anti-money laundering (AML) program designed to fulfil Novi's legal and regulatory obligations to monitor for the potentially suspicious use of digital wallets on the Libra Payment System (Libra).
+Novi Financial (Novi) maintains a global anti-money laundering (AML) program designed to fulfil its legal and regulatory obligations to monitor for the potentially suspicious use of digital wallets on the Libra Payment System (Libra).
 The program comprises interconnected protocols that are

 # WHY WE CARE
 ### The Shadow Economy